KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 **Proxy and Transcode Jobs**

-:guilabel:`Concurrent threads` This will set the number of threads the program will attempt to use when calling ffmpeg to encode :ref:`clips`.
+- :guilabel:`Concurrent threads` This will set the number of threads the program will attempt to use when calling ffmpeg to encode :ref:`clips`.
 This will be what kdenlive passes to the ffmpeg  *-threads* parameter.
 Increasing this parameter may not have an effect if you have changed the proxy encoding settings using :ref:`project_settings` to a codec that ffmpeg does not do multi-thread on.
 (Multi-threading is supported for MPEG-2, MPEG-4, H.264, and VP8)

 .. versionadded:: 22.08

-:guilabel:`Use lower CPU priority for proxy and transcode tasks`
+- :guilabel:`Use lower CPU priority for proxy and transcode tasks`

 This adds a Kdenlive setting to lower the priority of the proxy rendering (QProcess).
 This helps keep the main UI responsive when proxies are rendering.

+.. versionadded:: 22.12

+- :guilabel:`Cached Data`

+Add a maximal cache size so that Kdenlive can check every 2 weeks if the total cached data size exceeds this limit and warn the user.

 .. deprecated:: 19.04